Celytic/Wine-Game-Compatibilities/Game-list.md

 # The Elder Scrolls V: Skyrim Special Edition
 System: Yatagarasu

-Game will run fine under Proton, but don't expect to get mods working.
+Game will run fine under Proton, modding caused character to be stuck in the carriage at the start of the game.
+Further testing needed.

 # Doom (2016)
 System: Yatagarasu